 Extended Chords Qualities

-Just like intervals and chords, extend chords can have different qualties.
+Just like intervals and chords, extended chords can have different qualities.

 The main ones are:

 They typically would all be built with a major 7th chord (In C, this would be C, E, G, B) with the extended note added above.

 These extended chords all start with a minor 7th chord (In C, this would be C, Eb, G, Bb) with the extended note added on top.

 The last type that we’ll look at is dominant extended chords, which are built from the Mixolydian mode.

 This is the same as the major scale but with a flattened 7th note.

 These extended chords all start with a dominant 7th chord (In C, this would be C, E, G, Bb) with the extended note added on top.